open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/logs-example.md

 ## Install

-Run the following commands to install the appropriate packages.
+The following commands install the appropriate packages.
 The `opentelemetry-distro` package depends on a few others, like `opentelemetry-sdk` for custom instrumentation of your own code and `opentelemetry-instrumentation` which provides several commands that help automatically instrument a program.